future-apps-jp/omega/README.md

    coqc -Q .
 PermSymplectic PermSymplectic.v
    ```

-If the command completes without output/error, the proofs are formally verified.
+If the command completes with exit code 0, the proofs are formally verified.
+Note: MathComp may produce notation/coercion warnings (e.g., `[notation-overridden]`, `[ambiguous-paths]`), which are normal and do not indicate errors.

 ### Key Verified Theorems